uu-sml/sml-book-page/index.md

    - The Gaussian process [**Online material: Gaussian process visualization**](GP/index.html)
    - Practial aspects of the Gaussian process
    - Other Bayesian methods in machine learning
+10. **Generative models and learning from unlabeled data**
+    - The Gaussian mixture model and discriminant analysis
+    - Cluster analysis
+    - Deep generative models
+    - Representation learning and dimensionality reduction
-10. **User aspects of machine learning**
+11. **User aspects of machine learning**
     - Defining the machine learning problem
     - Improving a machine learning model
     - What if we cannot collect more data?
     - Practical data issues
     - Can I trust my machine learning model?
-    - Ethics in machine learning (not in draft yet)
-11. **Generative models and learning from unlabeled data**
-    - The Gaussian mixture model and the LDA & QDA classifiers
-    - The Gaussian mixture model when some or all labels are missing
+12. **Ethics in machine learning** (by David Sumpter)
-    - More unsupervised methods: k-means and PCA
+    - Fairness and error functions
+    - Misleading claims about performance
+    - Limitations of training data

 **If you want to cite the book,** you can cite it as